First Alert: Winter Storm With Triple Threat of Snow, Cold & Wind

 Wednesday is dry and chilly, but you’re good to go if you have any travel.

-Snow: While we may see some rain or snow mix Thursday morning, the bulk of the snowfall will be Thursday late morning through the early evening.
-For St. Louis mainly Noon to 7PM.
-Again, we could see some snow before that or light snow tapering off after that, but Noon to 7PM should be when we get most of our snow.
-2-5″ for most of us, and we still have another day to get new model data so stay with us if we get a curveball and some changes.
+Snow: While we may see some rain or snow mix early Thursday morning, the bulk of the snowfall will be Thursday late morning through the early evening.
+For St. Louis, the bulk of the accumulation occurs mainly between 11am to 5PM.
+2-4″ for most of us, and we still have time to get new model data so stay with us if we get a curveball and some changes.

 Cold: This will be a dramatic drop in temperatures Thursday.
-30s in the morning and we’ll be near 0° by Thursday evening.
+30s in the morning and we’ll be just about 0° by Thursday evening.
 Expect dangerous wind chills Thursday evening through Friday night in the -15 to -30 range.

-Wind: It will turn windy with gusts 30-40mph in the afternoon and 40-50 mph Thursday evening through Friday.
-In that range tree branches usually come down, sometimes larger tree limbs and a low chance for isolated outages.
+Wind: It will turn windy with the strongest gusts of 35-45 mph from Thursday evening through Friday.
+This will cause blowing snow and take down some tree branches.
+Larger limbs coming down and an isolated outage are less likely in this range but not out of the question.

-Travel: The worst travel will be Thursday while it’s snowing and blowing, blizzard-like conditions are expected (which means reduced visibility).
-But even after the snow ends Thursday evening, the blowing and drifting snow may cause issued Thursday night through Friday morning.
+Travel: The worst travel will be Thursday while it’s snowing and blowing from late morning through the afternoon.
+Blizzard-like conditions are expected (which means reduced visibility).
+But even after the snow ends early Thursday evening, the blowing and drifting snow may cause issues Thursday night through Friday morning.

 Friday: Below zero temperatures are expected Friday morning.
 The last time we had below zero temperatures in December was 33 years ago in 1989.
 Friday is dry but be aware there could be some lingering road issues due to blowing and drifting snow.
 Winds will gust over 40 MPH and there will be dangerous wind chills from -15 to -30 from morning through the night.